On Astro, you can configure Celery executor in the following ways:

 The calculation is made based on the following expression:

 Deployment parallelism is the maximum number of tasks that can run concurrently across worker queues.
 To ensure that you can always run as many tasks as your worker queues allow, parallelism is calculated with the following expression:

-[Parallelism]= ([The sum of all 'Max Worker Count' values for all worker queues] * [The sum of all 'Maximum tasks per worker' values for all worker queues]).
+[Parallelism]= ([The sum of all 'Max Worker Count' values for all worker queues] * [The sum of all 'Concurrency' values for all worker queues]).

 When you push code to a Deployment, workers running tasks from before the code push do not scale down until those tasks is complete.
 To learn more about how changes to a Deployment can affect worker resource allocation, see What happens during a code deploy.